 Make Sure Your Contractor is Insured

-As a rule of thumb, virtually all contractors that know how to fix fire, water, or storm, or mold damage will be insured.
+As a rule of thumb, virtually all contractors who know how to fix fire, water, storm, or mold damage will be insured.
 That is the industry norm.
-To a customer like yourself, it demonstrates that the contractor is committed to ensuring the safety and protection of his customers and staff during these projects that come with lots of uncertainty ranging from financial volatilities to secondary repairs.
-This assurance is there to give you a peace of mind that during this entire stage you can be rest assured of where your money and time is going towards.
+To a customer like yourself, it demonstrates that the contractor is committed to guaranteeing the safety and protection of his customers and staff during these projects because many uncertainties can occur.

-What Happens if you do Hire an Uninsured Contractor?
+What Happens if You Hire an Uninsured Contractor?

-Probably one of the most pertinent pieces of advice to know from this blog are the consequences of hiring an uninsured restoration company.
-First off, there is a high likelihood that those workers will end up hurting themselves on the job.
+First, there is a high likelihood of those workers hurting themselves on the job.
 If uninsured, they can sue you!
 Typically, these uninsured companies charge at lower rates.
-By cutting corners on one, you may end up paying more in hindsight because they’ll want your money for compensation if injured.
+By cutting corners on one, you may pay more in hindsight because they’ll want your money for compensation if injured.

 Another factor is the possibility of making mistakes on the reparations.
-They could leave you high and dry in not correcting the extra damage they might cause when restoring your home from a fire.
-Therefore, the heart of the lesson is to make sure the restoration company is insured!
+They could leave you high and dry by not correcting the extra damage they might cause when restoring your home from a fire.
+Therefore, the lesson learned here is to make sure the restoration company is insured!

-Contractors that are known for remodeling may not always be the best option for restoration projects.
-As a matter of fact, these specialists do not know the ins and outs that come with restoration jobs and insurance providers.
-Insurance companies are important arbiters per se when processing claims for damages that a residential or commercial property incurs.
+Contractors known for remodeling may not always be the best option for restoration projects.
+These specialists do not know the ins and outs of restoration jobs and insurance providers.
+Insurance companies are essential arbiters per se when processing claims for damages that a residential or commercial property incurs.

 Additionally, contractors who build new homes or remodel them do not have the knowledge that comes with certifications and experience in damage cleanup.
-Some of those levels of proficiency involve the knowledge in using particular equipment or credentials as is the case for smoke odor removal and water mitigation.
+Some of those proficiency levels involve knowledge of using particular equipment or credentials, as is the case for smoke odor removal and water mitigation.

-Be Familiar with the Insurance Policy and Circumstance You Are In
+Be Familiar with the Insurance Policy & Circumstance You Are In

-As a homeowner, it is your responsibility to disclose any loss to the insurance company and provide the necessary documentation required to process the claim.
+As a homeowner, you are responsible for disclosing any loss to the insurance company and providing the necessary documentation to process the claim.
 You will need an estimate from a restoration company that meets the insurance company’s requirements.
-Often this means that the estimate is created with estimating software.
+Often, this means that the forecast is created with estimating software.

-If the estimate format does not meet the insurance company standards, it may not accept it, which you will not want to risk to the homeowner.
+If the estimate format does not meet the insurance company’s standards, it may not be accepted, and you do not want the risk passed to you.

 Don’t Cut Corners When Charged Service Fees

 Some homeowners prefer DIY jobs since they don’t cost anything.
 Avoid that as it can worsen the situation or be more dangerous.
-Failure to treat water damage properly can leave the water unresolved or exacerbate the problem further.
-Working with unlicensed professionals is also risky because it can cause liability if something goes wrong.
+Failure to treat water damage properly can leave the water unresolved or exacerbate the problem.
+Working with unlicensed professionals is risky because it can cause liability if something goes wrong.

 Asking For Endorsements and Referrals From Other People